Malik Eye Care is Manhattan’s premier cataract surgery specialists providing personalized and precision care for your eyes.

 - A subcapsular cataract begins at the back of the lens.
 People with diabetes, high farsightedness, retinitis pigmentosa or those taking high doses of steroids may develop a subcapsular cataract.

 - A nuclear cataract is most commonly seen as it forms.
-This cataract forms in the nucleus, the center of the lens, and is due to natural aging changes.
+This cataract forms in the nucleus, the center of the lens, and are due to natural aging changes.

 - A cortical cataract, which forms in the lens cortex, gradually extends its spokes from the outside of the lens to the center.
 Many diabetics develop cortical cataracts.